SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 # Dressmaking and Determination

 Pinkie Pie carefully placed the cake into the over, closing the door.
-She set the timer then started cleaning up the kitchen.
+She set the timer, then started cleaning up the kitchen.

 *I just know Rarity will love this cake*, she thought excitedly to herself.